 - Inside the !Workshop folder, copy all desired mod files that start with @.

-- Paste them on your desktop or somewhere else, then rename every folder that has spaces or special characters.
+- Paste them on your desktop or somewhere else, then rename each folder that has spaces, capitalization, or special characters.

-Note: The only unique symbol remaining should be “@” at the start of its name.
+Note: The only unique symbol remaining should be “@”.
+E.g. Enhanced Movement -> @enhanced_movement

 - Afterward, compress all mod folders into a single ZIP file from WinRAR or 7zip.